valyakin/new-obyteorg/docroot/user/pages/03.platform/14.prosaic-contracts/_article/article.md

         <div class="content-small">
             <div class="title">Enforcement</div>
             <p>
-                Prosaic contracts do not lock any funds that could gurantee contract execution, they are not smart contracts.
+                Prosaic contracts do not lock any funds that could gurantee contract execution, they are not <a href="/platform/smart-contracts">smart contracts</a>.
 They have to be enforced like regular contracts, and the signatures created when signing prosaic contracts are classified as <b>advanced electronic signatures</b> under the European electronic signature regulation and similar laws of some other countries.
             </p>